LennartFr/hyperlab20181018/README.md

 ## Let's take a look at a simple Hyperledger Fabric business network.

-### 1. Fabric Certificate Authority (CA) hyperledger/fabric-ca
+### 1. Fabric Certificate Authority (CA) hyperledger/fabric-ca (also known as Membership Service Provider)

 Every single operation in the Hyperledger Fabric must be signed by an X.509 certificate.
 The Fabric-ca certificate authority is used for generating X.509 certificates.

 https://hyperledger-fabric-ca.readthedocs.io/en/latest/#welcome-to-hyperledger-fabric-ca-certificate-authority
 More on: https://hyperledger-fabric.readthedocs.io/en/release-1.2/identity/identity.html